AWS Client VPN: Default route gets sucked into VPN

 • reject

-In this case, we are using ignore to silently ignore the redirect-gateway block-local directive sent by the server.
+In this case, we are using ignore to silently ignore the redirect-gateway block-local instruction sent by the server.

 merit

-• Bandwidth savings: AWS Client VPN reduces bandwidth usage and costs by not routing all traffic through the VPN.
+• Bandwidth savings: AWS Client VPN reduces bandwidth usage and costs by not routing all traffic over the VPN.

-• Preserve existing configuration: Unlike route-nopull, you can ignore specific route configuration while preserving other route configuration.
+• Preserve existing configuration: Unlike route-nopull, you can ignore specific route configurations while preserving other route configurations.

 Disadvantages